bbidulock/icewm/README.md

 **_Bug Reports_**
 ---

-Issues can be reported using the Issues' utility here on Github.
+Issues can be reported using the Issues' utility here on GitHub.
 Please try to submit short patches if you can.
 If you would like to perform regular maintenance activities (e.g. if you are a maintainer of an IceWM package for a distribution), contact me for push access.

 Bug reports, feedback, and suggestions pertaining to the original CVS version can be sent to: